rankutah/blog/sites/rank-utah/content/services/website-design.md

 Yes, you can request changes to your website at any time in the way that works best for you (call, text, or email).

 ### Do you handle hosting & the website url name?
 Yes.
-Managed hosting and your website name is included.
+Hosting is included, and domain renewals are included in the monthly plan.

 ### Do I own the site?
 Yes, you own the site from day one.
 If services are canceled, help is provided to transfer the site to a new developer.